NotKisoMomo/Knit/README.md

 Knit.define(name: string, config: ActionConfig) -> ActionHandle
 ```

 Registers an action and returns its handle.
-Errors immediately if `name` is already registered.
+Errors if `name` is already registered.

 | Field | Type | Default | Description |
 |-------|------|---------|-------------|